SimVascular/simvascular.github.io-archive/source/documentation/flowsolver/_presolver.md

 <img src="documentation/flowsolver/imgs/FacesIdAssigned.png" width="70%">

 Before proceeding it is a good idea to save your model.
 Click on _Save Model_ under the _File Input/Output_ dropdown.
 Let’s go now to the meshing menu to generate the mesh and the rest of the input files that will be used by **svSolver**.
 Two meshing engines are currently supported in **SimVascular**, _MeshSim_ and _TetGen_.
 In this tutorial we will use TetGen to produce a discrete solid mesh of our cylinder from its triangulated exterior.
-The process of generating a solid mesh with MeshSim is very similar **!!!
-LINK**.
+The process of generating a solid mesh with MeshSim is very similar (see the SimVascular [meshing guide](docsMeshing.html#meshSec2)).
 In the _Set maximum tetrahedron edge size_ editbox enter a value of $0.5$ (cm).
 This will give us approximately 8 finite elements across the diameter of the vessel (recall that the diameter of this cylinder is $D = 2\,r = 4.0$ cm).

 <img src="documentation/flowsolver/imgs/tetGenOptions.png" width="70%">